Ohio Author Profiles

 Darren Demaree

-Darren C. Demaree is the author of seventeen poetry collections, most recently “clawing at the grounded moon”, (April Gloaming, August 2022).
-He is the recipient of an Ohio Arts Council Individual Excellence Award, the Louise Bogan Award from Trio House Press, and the Nancy Dew Taylor Award from Emrys Journal.
-He is the Editor-in-Chief of the Best of the Net Anthology and the Managing Editor of Ovenbird Poetry.…Read More
+Darren C. Demaree grew up in Mount Vernon, Ohio.
+He is a graduate of the College of Wooster, Miami University, and Kent State University.
+He is the author of twenty poetry collections, most recently Tongues Out in the Garden of Spectacle, (August 2023, Newcomer Press).
+He is the recipient of a Greater Columbus Arts Council Grant, an Ohio Arts Council Individual Excellence Award, the Louise Bogan Award from Trio House Press, and the Nancy Dew Taylor Award from Emrys Journal.…Read More

 Photo of Guy L. Denny